-The Old Island Highway, also known as the Oceanside Route, runs parallel to the Island’s shores and features fantastic views of the Salish Sea.
-This scenic route crosses through the communities of Parksville, Qualicum Beach, Lighthouse Country, Royston, Courtenay / Comox, Black Creek, and Campbell River.
+The Old Island Highway, also known as the Oceanside Route, runs parallel to the Island’s eastern shores and features fantastic views of the Salish Sea.
+This scenic route crosses Parksville, Qualicum Beach, Lighthouse Country, Royston, Courtenay, Comox, Black Creek, and Campbell River.

-This article attempts to highlight our top picks of what to see and do along the way.
+This article highlights our top picks of what to see and do along the way.
 You should be able to find a little something that everyone in your vehicle, young and old, will enjoy.

-Consider it a mini-road trip along the scenic Oceanside Route of Vancouver Island!
+Consider it a perfect family road trip along the Oceanside Route of Vancouver Island!

 Rathtrevor Beach